govau/service-manual/content/content-strategy/content-auditing/engage-your-stakeholders/textblock2.md

 layout: text/textblock
 ---

-Before your content audit, get buy-in from everyone involved, ideally from the top down.
+Before you start your content audit, get buy-in from everyone involved, ideally from the top down.
 Bring them along on the journey with regular communication and evidence of what’s not working well.

-Forging early agreements will pave the way for the project to proceed smoothly.

-Seek agreement on your plan.
+Sharing your content audit plan widely and forging early agreements will help things move along more smoothly.